Boost Metabolism with a Healthier Gut

 Gut bacteria are crucial for metabolic well-being and influences everything from how your body absorbs nutrients to how it balances energy production and fat storage.
 In fact, there is a community of trillions of microorganisms that live in the digestive tract, where they break down food and produce essential nutrients, like Vitamin K and B12.
 Good bacteria also create short-chain fatty acids that fuel your gut lining and help regulate both inflammation and appetite.

 The connection between gut health and overall well-being extends to the brain through the "gut-brain axis," a communication pathway that influences everything from mood to appetite.
 An unhealthy gut can disrupt the hormones that regulate hunger, potentially leading to weight gain.
-While research into this connection is ongoing, a healthy, fiber-rich diet filled with fruits, vegetables, and fermented foods is known to support a diverse microbiome.
+While research into this connection is ongoing, a fiber-rich diet filled with non-starchy vegetables and fermented foods is known to support a diverse microbiome.

 Your gut microbiome is as unique as your fingerprint.
 You inherit your first microbes at birth, and from then on, your diet and environment shape its composition.
 The term "microbiota" refers to the entire community of bacteria, viruses, fungi, and other microorganisms living in your gut.
 While a healthy diet, lifestyle, and hygiene support a balanced microbiota, factors like antibiotic use can disrupt it.
 But, it is a diverse and balanced microbiome that’s key to maintaining delicate metabolic harmony.